Jelly-RDF/pyjelly/docs/getting-started.md

 # Getting started

-This guide walks you through installing and working with pyjelly.
+This guide walks you through installing and working with pyjelly and RDFLib.

 ## Installation (with RDFLib)